France · · 17 min read

 As a university city with close to 12,000 university students living on and off-campus, Pau has a lively, energetic feel about it.
 With an excellent range of shops and stores, you’ll enjoy your shopping trips.

 Each of these destinations scores very well for the most demanded criteria families typically want.
-If you’re considering relocating to France with children, we recommend you investigate both Bordeaux and Pau.

-Best places to live in France if you’re planning to retire
+Best places to retire in France

 Schools and employment prospects are far less important if you are heading toward retirement.